ellemouton/website/content/posts/ark-vtxos-and-trees.md

 ![](/ark/vtxt-branch-layer.png#center)

 A few things to note about the diagram above:
-- I’ve chosen a radix of 2 here meaning that each branch tx branches out to two new outputs.
+- I’ve chosen a radix of 2 here meaning that each branch transaction branches out to two new outputs.
 But we could have chosen a radix of four too.
 There are tradeoffs which we can get into later on.
 For the purpose of this example, we will stick with two.

-If you look closely at the scripts of the branch tx outputs, they differ to the VTXO outputs in two ways:
+- If you look closely at the scripts of the branch transaction outputs, they differ to the VTXO outputs in two ways:
     - Here we have switched to MuSig2 for the collaborative path.
     - The timeout path here is spendable by the _Operator_ and so these outputs are “owned” by the Operator.
 This is an important difference.
 If one of these transactions ends up on-chain but the leaves spending them do not, then it does not mean anything for the Ark participants and their VTXO balances within the Ark.
 It just means that after the given timeout, the Operator will be able to sweep the funds.
 Note: participants in this tree would _refresh_ their VTXOs before the operator sweeps the funds - but we will get to that later on.

 So now we have these two branch transactions that are basically “embedded” in the leaf transactions.
 The leaf transactions will have inputs that point specially to these branch transactions & so the leaf transactions only become meaningful if the branch transaction creating the input it requires ever makes it on-chain.
-And how do participants know that the branch tx outputs won’t just be spent in some other way other than via the leaf transactions that pay to their VTXOs?
-Because as we will see during the setup flow of the tree, all these tree transactions will be pre-signed by all participants and the Operator and the participants would only ever be incentivised to sign the valid leaf transactions that spend the branch tx outputs.
+And how do participants know that the branch transaction outputs won’t just be spent in some other way other than via the leaf transactions that pay to their VTXOs?
+Because as we will see during the setup flow of the tree, all these tree transactions will be pre-signed by all participants and the Operator and the participants would only ever be incentivised to sign the valid leaf transactions that spend the branch transaction outputs.
 This is the only time they would happily sign for the collaborative path.
 And because of the TapTree being used in the branch transactions, the only other way for those outputs to be spent would be for the operator to broadcast them and then wait for the timeout branch to become active.

 We then repeat this embedding process with another layer which for this example happens to be the root transaction: